 Axis Bank Reserve Credit Card | Rs.0 | Rs.50,000 |

-You can use your credit card to top up an e-wallet like Paytm and use that money to make your payments.
+You can use your credit card to top up an e-wallet like Paytm or MobiKwik and use that money to make your payments.
 If you need cash you can also transfer the funds from your e-wallet to your bank account.

 e-Wallets charge a fee for topping up with credit cards but it is typically less than the fees charged for direct cash withdrawal using a credit card.